TheSebasx11/security-nfc/README.md

 MIT License

-opyright (c) 2023.
+Copyright (c) 2023.
 Sebastián Ricardo, Fabián Sánchez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal